JonathanAviles/DPFLOW---MATLAB/README.md

 outputVariables = dpflow(distCase_test13nodes);

-All output info will be available in structure outputVariables and some of the fields will also be saved to file distCaseResults.m
+All output info will be available in the structure outputVariables and some of the fields will also be saved to file distCaseResults.m